-Some researchers estimate that more than 50 percent of children diagnosed with autism have an issue with food or feeding, according to the nonprofit group Autism Speaks.
+Researchers estimate that more than 50 percent of children diagnosed with autism have an issue with some food or feeding, according to the nonprofit group Autism Speaks.

-These feeding issues sometimes can create significant concern for parents and caregivers – in part because they can impact a child’s overall health and wellbeing.
+These feeding issues sometimes can create significant concern for parents and caregivers.
+This is in part because they can impact a child’s overall health and wellbeing.

-On its website, Autism Speaks offers access to a special tool kit to help parents and professionals better understand feeding issues among children with autism.
+The Autism Speaks website, offers access to a special tool kit to help parents and professionals better understand food and feeding issues among children with autism.

-“Due to the complexity of autism spectrum disorder, introducing new foods or expanding your child’s diet may be very difficult,” Salvatori said.
-“There is often a reason for the refusal behavior, such as sensory processing difficulties, that may make it nearly impossible for a child to tolerate a food that is soft or smooth.”
+“Due to the complexity of autism spectrum disorder, introducing new foods or expanding a child’s diet may be very difficult,” Salvatori said.
+“There is often a reason for the refusal behavior, such as sensory processing difficulties.
+These reasons can make it nearly impossible for a child to tolerate a food that is soft or smooth.”

-“Consulting with a registered dietitian can help reassure you,” she added, “that although your child may not eat smooth foods or anything green, they can still meet their nutritional needs.”
+“Consulting with an RD can help tremendously.
+They can help create specialized plans and provide specific recommendations for nutritional formulas.”
+Although your child may not eat smooth foods or anything green, they can still meet their nutritional needs.

-For more information – or to access the online toolkit – go to https://www.autismspeaks.org/tool-kit/atnair-p-guide-exploring-feeding-behavior-autism
+For more information – or to access the online toolkit – visit Autism Speaks.

 *Disclaimer: Any health and wellness content presented is for general informational purposes only.
 Such content is not intended to replace or serve as a substitute for professional medical advice, diagnosis or treatment.